darylste/darylste/README.md

-# Hi, I'm Daryl 👋
+# Daryl Stensland

-## About Me
+## 👨‍💻 Full-Stack Web Developer | 📚 Student @ UWS | 🌐 [Portfolio Website](https://www.daryl-stensland.com/)

+🔭 Exploring the vast world of web development with a focus on JavaScript and TypeScript.

-I'm a full-stack web developer currently studying at the University of the West of Scotland.
+🎓 Currently pursuing a Bachelor of Science in Web and Mobile Development at the University of the West of Scotland.

-## Get in touch

-Get in touch via [LinkedIn](https://www.linkedin.com/in/daryl-stensland/) or checkout [my website](https://www.daryl-stensland.com).
+🌟 Committed to leveraging technology to solve complex challenges in the business world.

+🚀 Passionate about creating dynamic and user-friendly web experiences and eager to embrace new challenges in the tech industry.

+Let's connect and collaborate on exciting web development projects that make a meaningful impact!
+[LinkedIn](https://www.linkedin.com/in/daryl-stensland/)